 p.+ 358 50 447 8805

-The head of the CADWES and IEHG research teams is historian, UNESCO professor and Adjunct Professor/Docent in Finnish History (in University of Turku, Finland), Adjunct Professor in Environmental History (in University of Tampere, UTA, Finland), and in History of Technology (in University of Oulu, Finland).
+The head of the CADWES and IEHG research teams is historian, UNESCO professor and Associate Professor/Docent in Finnish History (in University of Turku, Finland), Associate Professor in Environmental History (in University of Tampere, UTA, Finland), and in History of Technology (in University of Oulu, Finland).
 He is currently working in Tampere University and is also visiting research professor in University of South Africa.

 Previously he has acted as Head of Publications (2014-15, UTA), Visiting Professor in North-West University (2011, 2012, 2016) and University of Johannesburg (2007, 2009, 2010, 2013), South Africa, Senior researcher in WaterTime -project funded by European Comission, Assistant Professor (2002-2004) and earlier as researcher in University of Tampere, Tampere University of Technology and Ministry of the Interior and has also worked in business life.